 1 pm, Friday – Puerto Rican Food at Jimmy'z Kitchen

-I checked email Friday morning, and then TripAdvisor to see if there were any interesting restaurants nearby.
+I checked email Friday morning, and then TripAdvisor to see if there were any exciting restaurants nearby.

 When I began to close in on the address, I was surprised to find it looked like your average strip mall restaurant.

 Inside, there were only about six tables, and all were full.
-It was a tiny place, but I decided to wait for a table, and eat there for the full experience.
+It was a tiny place, but I decided to wait for a table, and eat there for the complete experience.